apache/tvm/relax_spec.md

 There is one visible side effect that Relax permits inside otherwise "pure" functions, namely exiting the program with an error.
 This can arise in the following cases:

-- Shape matching errors (from `MatchShape` or from implicit shape checks upon calling a Relax function)
+- Casting errors (from `MatchCast` or from implicit structural information checks upon calling a Relax function)
-- Errors raised by otherwise pure Relax operators or `PackedFunc`s, such as in `cast` (which dynamically checks types).
+- Errors raised by otherwise pure Relax operators or `PackedFunc`s.
 Since the purity of operators or `PackedFunc`s must be manually registered, this means that it is permissible to register an operator or `PackedFunc` as being pure if its only side effect is issuing an error in some cases.

 Even though an abnormal program exit is a visible side effect and removing or reordering it changes the observable semantics, it would be too great a restriction to prohibit error checking inside `DataflowBlock`s.
 Relax does not have any notion of exception handling, so the only consequence of a failed safety check can be exiting the program.
-It is permissible for the compiler to reorder, duplicate, or eliminate `MatchShape`, `cast`, or otherwise pure operations that have the potential of failing, provided that doing so does not change the value returned by the program or any other visible behavior.
+It is permissible for the compiler to reorder, duplicate, or eliminate `MatchCast`, or otherwise pure operations that have the potential of failing, provided that doing so does not change the value returned by the program or any other visible behavior.

 To indicate that an operator or `PackedFunc` that can abort with an error should *never* be reordered or removed by the compiler, it should *not* be marked as pure.
 However, this means that it cannot be used inside a `DataflowBlock`.